IchiharaJp/Personal-Website/README.md

 # Personal-Website

-Personal Website made to showcase Jinil Parks (me) projects and resume.
+Personal Website made using HTML and CSS